 Airwolf is a combat helicopter – but it’s no ordinary combat helicopter.
 It flies very fast and has really big guns.
 In fact, it’s a supersonic Mach 1+ attack helicopter with the most advanced weapons system in the air today.

-It has also been pinched, by ace test pilot Stringfellow Hawke (a cello-playing mountain recluse) who has hidden the chopper in the desert somewhere in the western USA, but has promised to look after the chopper, and to return it safe and sound if the government find his brother, St John Hawke, who is MIA (missing in action) in Vietnam.
+It has also been pinched, by ace test pilot Stringfellow Hawke (Jan-Michael Vincent), a moody, sullen and pouting Vietnam vet who has hidden the chopper in the desert somewhere in the western USA but has promised to look after the chopper and to return it safe and sound if the government find his brother, St John Hawke (Barry Van Dyke), who is MIA (missing in action) in Vietnam.

-Then Hawke and his less-than-svelte middle-aged co-pilot and buddy Dominic Santini fire up the chopper and go and upset whoever they are tasked with upsetting.
+Then Hawke and his less-than-svelte middle-aged co-pilot and buddy Dominic Santini (Ernest Borgnine) fire up the chopper and go and upset whoever they are tasked with upsetting.

-In later episodes, they were also sometimes joined by female pilot Caitlin O’Shannessy.
-Archangel’s attractive assistant Marella also made an appearance.
+In later episodes, they were also sometimes joined by female pilot Caitlin O’Shannessy (Jean Bruce Scott).
+Archangel’s attractive assistant Marella (Deborah Pratt) also made an appearance.

 Airwolf underwent a change in 1987 when CBS cancelled the show and it carried on with a different cast on the USA Cable Network.

-On the supposed death of Santini and the serious injury of Hawke, their places in the Airwolf cabin were taken by Hawke’s now rescued brother, St John, and Santini’s niece, Jo.
+On the supposed death of Santini and the serious injury of Hawke, their places in the Airwolf cabin were taken by Hawke’s now rescued brother, St John, and Santini’s niece, Jo (Michele Scaribelli).

 Jean Bruce Scott

 Barry Van Dyke